rudra-goel/Convolutional_Accelerator/README.md

 ---

-<p align="center"> This is a simulator for a convolutional neural network.
+<p align="left"> This is a simulator for a convolutional neural network.
 The basic architecture was defined by Wang et. al in Hardware Architectures for Deep Convolutional Neural Network.
 I take their approach to computing the convolution layer via the Fast Convolutional Units and create an 8 stage convolution pipeline.
 Target is a Xilinx FPGA Board.
     <br>
 </p>